dotnet/runtimelab/src/docs/binding-generics.md

             throw new InvalidOperationException($"Type {typeof(T).Name} does not have a SwiftProtocol attribute");
         }

-        // Use information from protocolAttribute to correctly extract the PWT return GetProtocolWitnessTable(...);
+        // Use information from protocolAttribute to correctly extract the conformance descriptor return GetProtocolConformanceDescriptor(...);
     }

     public void PrintMe()